 - If the Card Member cancels their room, any additional rooms will no longer qualify for benefits as the eligible Card Member must be staying at the hotel

-Full terms and conditions of the benefit are available here.
+Full terms and conditions of the benefit are shown below.

 The Hotel Collection program benefits business travellers whose companies may not allow for stays at super luxury Fine Hotels & Resorts properties.